yvettecook/SwiftTutorialForMA/README.md

     They should now be embedded within a `Stack View`.
 You can see this if you pop out the Xcode **Outline View**.
 Yes, another view.
 Sorry.
 But this one is pretty useful!
 It shows us the hierarchy of element in our view.

-  10. I'm afraid it's time for ANOTHER view.* Missing Sublime Text yet?
+  10. I'm afraid it's time for ANOTHER view.<sup>1</sup> Missing Sublime Text yet?
 Head on over to the **Attributes Inspector**.To get to it, click the fourth button from the left in the inspector selector bar.
 It lets you edit the properties of an object in your storyboard.

     AMAL  [screenshot of attributes inspector button and view heirachy!]